Hong Kong Esports Festival: Street Fighter V tournament

 Street Fighter V was the only fighting game played competitively at the Hong Kong Esports Festival.
 This tournament was livestreamed by the CapcomFighters Twitch channel.
 The tournament was won by Daigo "The Beast" Umehara, defeating Kanamori "Gachikun" Tsunehori in the finals.
 Playing as Guile, Daigo gained the upper hand in an earlier match against Tsunehori by flooding the stage with ranged attacks, knocking his opponent into the loser's bracket.
 When the two met again in the grand final, Tsunehori won the first set against Daigo 3-0, but Daigo was able to defeat his opponent in the second set.
 The Esports Festival was the first Premier Event tournament Daigo had won in nearly a year, and this win essentially guaranteed him a spot in the 2017 Capcom Cup.

 Capcom first announced the downloadable content Street Fighter character Menat at the Hong Kong Esports Festival, revealing her in a trailer during a break in the top 8 of the tournament.

-Capcom Pro Tour was cancelled for the 2019 tournament due to the Hong Kong protests, but the Capcom Tournament, which offered prize money, was successfully held.
+Capcom Pro Tour was cancelled for the 2019 tournament due to the Hong Kong protests.